simnalamburt/hyeonbot/README.md

 <br>

 --------
-*ircbot* is primarily distributed under the terms of both the [MIT license] and the [Apache License (Version 2.0)].
+*hyeonbot* is primarily distributed under the terms of both the [MIT license] and the [Apache License (Version 2.0)].
 See [COPYRIGHT] for details.

 [docker]: https://docker.com/